jrvalverde/GATK-BestPractices-Bash/README.md

 And, of course, we want to thank you in advance for your kindness.

+## Quality scripts
+We have tried our best to produce high quality code, well commented, structured, split in sensible functions and with strong built-in checks.
+There is a lot that can still be done, but if you look inside these scripts you'll find a wealth of Bash programming tricks and tips at play and will discover that script programming is suitable for comples tasks too.

 ## Workflows based on the GATK-team Best-Practices

 For the GATK BP workflows, we base our scripts on the latest available versions